erlanger/liberl/README.md

 ## Status
 This is an early version, but the test cases are rather thorough.
 Documentation is not written yet.
-Browse through the test cases in `gen_exe_SUITE.erl` if you want more info.
+Browse through the example gen_exe in examples/ and also look at the test cases in `gen_exe_SUITE.erl` for more information.